collegeimprovements/events/docs/NESTED_QUERIES.md

 ## See Also

 - `QUERY_SYSTEM.md` - Complete API documentation
-- `Events.Query.Examples` - More query patterns
+- `Events.Core.Query.Examples` - More query patterns
-- `Events.Query.Demo` - Working demonstrations
+- `Events.Core.Query.Demo` - Working demonstrations
-- `Events.Query.NestedExample` - This module with all examples
+- `Events.Core.Query.NestedExample` - This module with all examples